furtib/codechecker_bazel/README.md

 ### Generating a compilation database: `compile_commands()`

-As generating a compilation database for C/C++ is a known pain point for bazel, this repository defines the Bazel rule `compile_commands()` rule which can be used indendently of CodeChecker.
-The implementation is basen on https://github.com/grailbio/bazel-compilation-database with some fixes on some tricky edge cases.
+As generating a compilation database for C/C++ is a known pain point for bazel, this repository defines the Bazel rule `compile_commands()` rule which can be used independently of CodeChecker.
+The implementation is based on https://github.com/grailbio/bazel-compilation-database with some fixes on some tricky edge cases.
 To use it, include the following in your BUILD file:

 ```python
 load(